Crystal bases and Newton-Okounkov bodies: Introduction

+Let $O$ be the open $G$-orbit in $X$ and let us assume that there is a so-called wonderful compactification $Y$ of $O$ (see \cite[Definition 30.1]{Timashev}).
+A wonderful compactification for $O$ exists if for example $O = G/H$ with $H = N_G(H)$.
+Then $Y$ is birationally isomorphic to $X$.
+We expect that: the valuation corresponding to $\Delta_{mom}(X, L)$ in Theorem \ref{THM-1} coincides with the valuation associated to a sequence of $G$-invariant subvarieties in $Y$.

 Fix a total order $<$ on $\z^n$ respecting addition.
 Let $A$ be a subalgebra of the polynomial ring $\c[x_1, \ldots, x_n]$.
 A subset $f_1, \ldots, f_r \in A$ is called a {\it SAGBI basis} for $A$ (Subalgebra Analogue of Gr\"{o}bner Basis for Ideals) if the set of initial terms of the $f_i$ (with respect to $<$) generates the semigroup of initial terms in $A$ (in particular this semigroup is finitely generated).
-Given a SAGBI basis for $A$ one can represent each $f \in A$ as a polynomial in the $f_i$ via a simple classical algorithm (known as {\it subduction algorithm}).
+Given a SAGBI basis for $A$ one can represent each $f \in A$ as a polynomial in the $f_i$ via a simple classical algorithm (known as the {\it subduction algorithm}).
 There are not many examples of subalgebras known to have a SAGBI basis.
 It is an important unsolved problem to determine which subalgebras have a SAGBI basis.

-We generalize the notion of SAGBI basis to the context of valuations on graded algebras in Section \ref{sec-SAGBI}.
-In Section \ref{sec-spherical} we see that (Corollary \ref{cor-SAGBI-basis-spherical}): \begin{COR} The ring of sections of any $G$-linearized very ample line bundle $L$ on a projective spherical variety has a SAGBI basis.
-It follows that $(X, L)$ can be degenerated to the toric variety (together with a $\q$-divisor) associated to the polytope $\Delta_\S(X, L)$. \end{COR} This recovers toric degeneration results in \cite{Brion-Alexeev}, \cite{Caldero} and \cite{Kaveh-Michigan}.
+We generalize the notion of SAGBI basis to the context of valuations on graded algebras in Section \ref{sec-SAGBI} (Definition \ref{def-SAGBI-valuation}). \footnote{Around the same time the first version of this paper was posted in arXiv.org the paper \cite{Manon} appeared in which independently the same notion as in Definition \ref{def-SAGBI-valuation} is introduced under the name {\it subductive set}.} In Section \ref{sec-spherical} we see that (Corollary \ref{cor-SAGBI-basis-spherical}): \begin{COR} The ring of sections of any $G$-linearized very ample line bundle $L$ on a projective spherical variety has a SAGBI basis.
+It follows that $(X, L)$ can be degenerated to the toric variety (together with a $\q$-divisor) associated to the polytope $\Delta_\S(X, L)$. \end{COR} This recovers toric degeneration results in \cite{AB}, \cite{Caldero} and \cite{Kaveh-Michigan}.

+The interesting paper of \cite{AB} constructs certain toric degenerations for projective spherical varieties of any connected reductive algebraic group.
+This in particular includes all the flag varieties.
+Note that for a given variety, in general there can exist many different toric degenerations associated to different polytopes.
+As Alexeev and Brion point out, their construction relies on Caldero's multiplicativity property of the canonical basis and string parametrization (\cite[p.~4]{AB}) which is purely representation theoretic.
+As far as the author knows, the Alexeev-Brion result does not give a "geometric" interpretation of the string parametrization (and hence a string polytope) for irreducible representations of a reductive group.
+The main result in the present paper interprets the string polytope of an irreducible representation as a Newton-Okounkov body associated to a natural geometric valuation on the flag variety $G/B$.